cvillarragamo/Datathon_Bootcamp_Henry_BikeRental_ML/README.md

 *	**Ridge Regressor** – Because it uses parameters that "penalize" flexibility in an attempt to minimize overfitting, so I thought that this would be a good fit.

 ## Feature binning
 After the first-baseline model runned, I needed to adjust some variables to see if it really improved the model.
-I made the following changes and created the following variables:

-*Parsed numeric data out of salary
-*Made columns for employer provided salary and hourly *Removed rows without correlation
-*Parsed rating out of company text
-*Made a new column for company state
-*Added a column for if the job was at the company’s headquarters *Transformed founded date into age of company
-*Made columns for if different skills were listed in the job description:

-*Column for simplified job title and Seniority
-*Column for description length
+I create the following variables, each one with 4 bins based on rank of quartiles:

+* temp_
+* hum_
+* hr_

 ## Model performance
 The Random Forest model far outperformed the other approaches on the test and validation sets.
-*	**Decision Tree** : RMSE = 11.22
-*	**Random Forest**: RMSE = 18.86
-*	**Ridge Regression**: RMSE = 19.67
+The feature binning create a overfitting of the model, so the baseline was a better choice.

 ## Optimization
+I run ouyt of time to optimized the model with advanced regressors and cross validation